Koszta Affair: Abduction

 After residing in the United States for a year and eleven months, Koszta returned to Turkey on private business.
 He was placed under the protection of the United States by the American consul at Smyrna and the American chargé d'affaires ad interim at Constantinople.
 While waiting to return to the United States, Koszta was captured by Austrian officers and taken by force aboard the Austrian brig-of-war Huszár and confined in chains.
+According to historian Mark Power Smith, he was abducted from a public café by agents hired by the Austrian consul.
 United States officials protested in vain to the Turkish government and the Austrian officers.

 Americans learned of rumors that the prisoner was to be transported secretly to Trieste.
 Under instructions from the American Minister at Constantinople, Captain Duncan Ingraham of the United States sloop-of-war Saint Louis, which was then lying in Smyrna harbor, on July 2, 1853, threatened to open fire on the Huszar if Koszta was not surrendered to him by four o'clock.
 The Austrian consul general agreed to allow Koszta to be held by the consul general of France until some agreement with the United States could be reached.